Climate-based sweet corn planting guide for Yorkton, Saskatchewan

 Main risk: This crop generally fits, but slower sweet corn varieties can run into trouble if planting is delayed or early growth stays cool and slow.

-How Frost Affects Sweet Corn in Yorkton
+How Frost Affects Planting Dates for Sweet Corn in Yorkton

 Yorkton usually has about 121 frost-free days, with a typical last spring frost around May 20 and a typical first fall frost around September 18.